 - Prepare the fruit.
 Rinse, hull, and cut strawberries into small pieces.
 For rhubarb,

 cut off any ugly ends and using a paring knife, peel off tough strings.
 Cut into small, 1 inch pieces.
-Toss the fruit with 1 tbls. of flour. - Cut the butter into pieces and, using an electric mixer, cream with the sugar and salt until it is light and fluffy.
+Toss the fruit with 1 tbls. of flour.

 - Continue to beat and add eggs, one at a time.